 Leon is a very small city located in the state of Iowa.
 With a population of 1,903 people and two constituent neighborhoods, Leon is the 162nd largest community in Iowa.
-Leon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Leon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Leon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Leon are a mix of both white- and blue-collar jobs.
 Overall, Leon is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Leon who work in food service (15.53%), office and administrative support (11.99%), and sales jobs (9.60%).